Iterable/iterable-web-sdk/README.md

           { display: 'deferred' }
         );

-      /* trigger the start of message presentation */ request()
+      // Trigger the start of message presentation request()
         .then((response) => {
-          /* do your own manipulation here */ const filteredMessages = doStuffToMessages(
+          // Do your own manipulation here
+          const filteredMessages = doStuffToMessages(
             response.data.inAppMessages
           );

-          /*
-            also feel free to take advantage of the sorting/filtering methods used internally
+          // Also, feel free to take advantage of the sorting/filtering
-          */
+          // methods used internally
           const furtherManipulatedMessages = sortInAppMessages(
             filterHiddenInAppMessages(response.data.inAppMessages)
           ) as InAppMessage[];

-          /* then display them whenever you want */ triggerDisplayMessages(furtherManipulatedMessages);
+          // Display them whenever you want
+          triggerDisplayMessages(furtherManipulatedMessages);
         })
         .catch();